GopirajS/JavaScript-Tutorial/JAVASCRIPT_REPORT.md

 | **apply()** | ✔ Yes              | Array of args    | ✘ No                  |
 | **bind()**  | ✘ No               | Individual args  | ✔ Yes                 |

----

-If you want, I can show real-world use cases (event handlers, borrowing methods, constructors).

 <span style="color:green;">================================================================ </span>